relightOS/packages_apps_GugalSearch/README.md

-# packages_apps_GugalSearch
+# Gugal (prebuilt)
-Gugal, an open source Google Search alternative.
-(Extra app)
+An open source Google Search alternative.

+This is an extra app: you can choose not to ship it with your builds.